bwolfson0/api-troubleshooting-lab/feature/readme-refresh.md

 # Investigation Methodology

-Every case follows the same structured troubleshooting workflow:
+Each case follows a structured troubleshooting workflow:

 1. Reproduce the issue
 2. Observe the behavior